socialsignin/socialsignin-roo-showcase/README.md

 	demonstrating use of each of the 3 use-cases supported by SocialSignIn.
 	- Creation of <a href="https://github.com/socialsignin/socialsignin-roo-showcase/blob/master/src/main/webapp/WEB-INF/views/showcase.jspx>showcase.jspx</a> and creation of corresponding <a href="https://github.com/socialsignin/socialsignin-roo-showcase/blob/master/src/main/webapp/WEB-INF/views/views.xml">tiles view definition</a>.

-- Code additions/modifications to support this showcase code
+- View modifications to support this showcase code

 	Added showcase instructions and a link to ShowcaseController url to <a href="https://github.com/socialsignin/socialsignin-roo-showcase/blob/master/src/main/webapp/WEB-INF/views/index.jspx">index.jspx</a>